 First Graders learn to participate in group settings and learn that there are different roles and responsibilities to be filled.

-First Graders spend their first year at school learning to be a part of a larger group and adjusting to the school environment.
+Students spend their first year at school learning to be a part of a larger group and adjusting to the school environment.
 They learn about families, homes and schools and begin to examine their membership in these groups.
-They compare their own home and school life to that of other children.
-They will think about the concept of rules, authority and responsibility within the context of group membership.

-First Graders will construct simple maps and drawings of their home, classroom or school, where they can point to familiar places.
-They will have discussions about the difference between “wants” and “needs” and about some of the uses of money.
+Will construct simple maps and drawings of their home, classroom or school, where they can point to familiar places.

 Cornerstone uses the Primary Mathematics (Standards Edition) program, a progressive curriculum based on the highly successful Primary Mathematics series from Singapore.
 Topics are covered in depth and taught to mastery so that students develop lifelong logic and problem solving skills.